spacecatpixel/lokidocs/docs/Mining/MiningOverview.md

 ## Mining Loki

-The Loki cryptocurrency can be mined through the CryptoNight turtle hashing algorithm.
+The Loki cryptocurrency can be mined through the RandomXL hashing algorithm.

 ## How to mine Loki.